HPE Unveils The Machine, a Single-Memory Computer Capable of Addressing 160 Terabytes

 I think what HP means is that you no more have to compress/pack your database tuples into 4K-sized pages because they "just stay in memory".
 The same for other formerly-disk-based structures like B-trees and such.
 Also, changes in latencies on their own might change algorithm preferences massively.

-Re:"The Machine" could they get any more non-descr (Score:4, Interesting)
+Re:"The Machine" could they get any more non-descr (Score:5, Interesting)

 It seems to imply more than just persistent memory, though.
 It sounds like they're distributing processors in the data-path of the connected memory.
 Instead of the OS determining which context to put on a CPU and fetching the necessary data from memory/disk, the context and code will be decided by what data resides in memory that is closest to the processor node.